AI Demo ROI: The Business Case for Autonomous Demo Agents

 Speed effect

 Prospects who see the product immediately, at peak interest, convert at higher rates than those who wait 3-5 days.
 The intent decay that occurs during the scheduling gap is real and measurable.
+Gartner's B2B Buying Journey research finds that buyers spend only 17% of their evaluation time meeting with potential suppliers, removing the scheduling gap captures more of this scarce attention window.
 Voice demos reduce sales cycles precisely because they eliminate this delay.

 Coverage effect